Software Garden OLPC Home Page

 THE SOCIALCALC PROJECT

 Software Garden is involved in the project of Socialtext, Inc., to provide a system based on a new version of the SocialCalc spreadsheet code on the OLPC XO-1 computer which we're calling "SocialCalc" on the OLPC.
 Eventually we hope to have a complete OLPC Sugar Activity that provides spreadsheet capabilities based on the SocialCalc spreadsheet engine.
-At this point we have an early preview copy of a testbed HTML file that accesses many of the capabilities of the new SocialCalc version 2 JavaScript code along with a few supporting image and sample data files.
-All of the functionality runs in the browser using JavaScript.
+At this point we have a simple OLPC XO Python program that invokes the OLPC browser engine and loads an HTML file that accesses many of the capabilities of the new SocialCalc version 2 JavaScript code along with a few supporting image files.
+All of the functionality runs in the browser using JavaScript except for saving and loading to the OLPC Journal, which is done in the Python code.

 The goal of the SocialCalc project is to provide a very capable, simple spreadsheet which runs locally on your computer.
 The main engine is written in JavaScript and is available under Open Source licenses.
 Much of the code, being written in a common scripting language, should lend itself to examination, reuse, experimentation, modification, and extension.